rizkysyazuli/html5-starter/css/README-CSS.md

 ### What's Inside?

-Just in case a project doesn't use Blueprint, a CSS skeleton is already included.

 * __style.css__ - reset, font normalization and some base styles. adaptable to iOS, Android and Opera Mobile.
 * __handheld.css__ - stylesheet for the less-enabled mobile browsers like Opera Mini.

-Otherwise you can replace the contents of the "__style.css__" file with your own CSS (maybe not the media queries, you might need that).
-BP already provides a solid base stylesheet.
+The CSS on these files are provided just for convenient sake, just in case a project doesn't require Blueprint -- BP already provides a solid base stylesheet.
+Otherwise you can replace the contents of these files with your own.